Comparisons12 min read

 [Try Canva Pro]

-Canva was valued at $26 billion as of its last major funding round.
+Canva hit a $26 billion valuation in its last major funding round.
 Over 200 million users.
 More than 3 million templates.
-This isn't a scrappy startup anymore — it's become the default design tool for a generation of non-designers, and honestly, it's earned that position.
+It's not a scrappy startup anymore — it's become the default tool for millions of non-designers, and frankly, it's earned that spot.

 Key Features

-The template library is kind of absurd, in the best way.
-Canva has templates for every conceivable social media format, and they're generally well-designed.
-More importantly, they're searchable in ways that actually work.
-Type "dark minimalist Instagram post" and you'll get relevant results, not random noise.
-I cannot overstate how much time this saves when you're staring at a blank canvas at 9am with three posts due by noon.
+The template library is genuinely mind-blowing.
+Canva has a template for basically anything you can imagine, and they're usually well-designed.
+More importantly, they're actually searchable.
+Type "dark minimalist Instagram post" and you get relevant results, not random junk.
+I can't stress enough how much time this saves when you're staring at a blank canvas at 9am with three posts due by noon.

-Magic Studio (Canva's AI suite) has matured significantly since its 2024 launch.
-Magic Write generates on-brand copy.
-Magic Edit does competent AI image editing.
-Magic Animate adds motion to static designs.
-Magic Resize is probably the feature I hear social media managers rave about most — one click turns your Facebook post into a LinkedIn banner and an Instagram story simultaneously.
+Magic Studio (Canva's AI suite) has really matured since launching in 2024.
+Magic Write generates copy that feels on-brand.
+Magic Edit does solid AI image editing.
+Magic Animate adds motion to static graphics.
+Magic Resize might be the one feature I hear the most praise for — it transforms your Facebook post into a LinkedIn banner and Instagram story in one click.

-The Brand Kit feature is where Canva genuinely shines for teams.
-Upload your logo, set your brand colors and fonts, and every designer on your team works within those guardrails.
-For agencies managing multiple clients, this alone justifies the Pro subscription.
+The Brand Kit is where Canva really shines for teams.
+Drop in your logo, set your brand colors and fonts, and everyone on the team works within those guardrails automatically.
+For agencies managing multiple clients, this feature alone justifies the Pro subscription.

-Canva also added a Social Content Planner — you can schedule posts directly from the design interface to Instagram, Facebook, LinkedIn, Twitter/X, Pinterest, and more.
-No extra tool required.
-For anyone paying $15/month for a separate scheduling tool on top of a design tool, that's worth doing the math on.
+And then there's the Social Content Planner — schedule posts directly to Instagram, Facebook, LinkedIn, Twitter/X, Pinterest, and more without leaving the app.
+No extra tools needed.
+If you're currently paying for a separate scheduling tool on top of Canva, that math changes pretty quick.

 Pricing

-• Free: Genuinely usable — 1,000+ free templates, 5GB storage, basic AI features
+• Free: Surprisingly powerful — 1,000+ free templates, 5GB storage, basic AI features

 • Canva Enterprise: Custom pricing (typically $30+/user/month)

-The free tier is legitimately one of the most generous in the industry.
-You can do real work on Canva Free — that's not marketing spin, it's just true.
+The free tier is genuinely one of the most generous out there.
+You can do real work without paying anything.

 Best For

-Social media managers, marketing teams, agencies, small businesses, content creators who need speed, variety, and team collaboration.
+Social media managers, marketing teams, agencies, small businesses, creators who need speed and variety, teams that need to collaborate.

 Feature-by-Feature Breakdown: Fotor vs Canva